JUST SEE IF ANY OF THIS PRELIMINARY IN RED LETTERS CONTAINS ANYTHING TO GO INTO THE BLOG BELOW

-But no, he got there by such a strange route that I had greater difficulty understanding him than any other philosopher I had tried.
+But no, he got to Empiricism by such a strange route that I had greater difficulty understanding him than any other philosopher I had tried.
 He felt it necessary to interpose the theory that sensations give rise to ‘ideas‘ in our minds, and that the sensations and ideas do not necessarily represent the real thing out there.
 So there was still room, it seems, for External World Scepticism — that we don’t really know the outside world!

 Anyway, here is my comprehension of Locke’s epistemology, as I have cobbled it together as best I can in order to make it a whole: